 For the latest admissions information, visit our website.

-If you wish to apply as a non-degree or summer guest student, you also may use the electronic applications available here.
-If you require a paper application, you can download a PDF of any applications from this site.
+If you wish to apply as a non-degree or summer guest student, you may use the electronic applications available here.
+If you require a paper application, you can download a PDF of any application from this site.

 It is to your advantage to apply early so that you receive important information as soon as possible, not to mention scholarship consideration.